HoussemDellai/azure-network-course/552_frontdoor_appservice_multi_region_rules/readme.md

-# Exposing Azure App Service using Front Door
+# Exploring Front Door routing rules

-## Objective
+## Introduction

+Azure Front Door is a global, scalable entry-point that uses the Microsoft global edge network to create fast, secure, and widely scalable web applications.
+It provides a single secure global entry point for web applications, APIs, content, and cloud services.
+Front Door enables you to define, manage, and monitor the global routing for your web traffic by optimizing for best performance and instant global failover for high availability.

-In this lab, you will learn how to use Azure Front Door to expose an Azure App Service.
-We will use Terraform to automate the deployment of the necessary resources.
+In this lab, you will learn how to use Azure Front Door to route traffic to different Azure App Services based on the incoming request's country.

 ## Prerequisites